yhayat1/python-labs/Cloud-Automation/AWS/LAB07-DynamoDB-Table-Automation/README.md

 ---

+## 💬 What's Next?

+Next: [AWS LAB08 - SNS Topic and Subscription](../LAB08-SNS-Topic-and-Subscription/) to learn how to automate messaging services in the cloud.

+---

 ## 🙏 Acknowledgments

 DynamoDB automation is fundamental for building scalable, serverless applications in AWS.
+These skills will help you manage NoSQL databases as part of your infrastructure as code strategy.

 Happy NoSQL automating! 📊🐍